Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sukamal Banerjee

-So that is definitely our intention is to make sure that we drive growth in a broad based manner and that is what the team is busy working on.
-And in terms of setting expectations, all I can say is if it is a possibility, the answer is yes.
+So that is — definitely our intention is to make sure that we drive growth in a broad-based manner, and that is what the team is busy working on.
+And in terms of setting expectations, all I can say is if it’s a possibility, the answer is yes.

 Sandeep Shah

-Okay.
-And this last two question, Prabharkar sir, your target of achieving the EBIT margin at closure to mid teen or 16% by Q4 of next year continues to remain intact.
-And second, on the semiconductor, one can assume at least in the fourth quarter there won’t be any support from the inorganic and the large deal win.
-So in that scenario loss may continue to remain between 2 to 3 million dollars which we have guided earlier.
+And second, on the Semiconductor, one can assume at least in the fourth quarter, there won’t be any support from the inorganic and the large deal win.
+So in that scenario, loss may continue to remain between $2 million to $3 million, which we have guided earlier?

 Krishna Bodanapu

-On the semiconductor.
-I will answer first.
+On the semiconductor, I will answer first.
 That is correct.
 We will not see any upside from the deals that we won or from the inorganic.
-So yes, there will be a loss in Q4 along those lines, like I said, our goal is to break even in FY27 and we are on track for that.
+So yes, there will be a loss in Q4 along those lines.
+Like I said, our goal is to break even in FY ’27, and we’re on track for that.

 Prabhakar Atla

-And Sandeep, on the medium term goal we set for rss for a 15% debit for the current business we have, we very much remain on track to that.
+And Sandeep, on the medium-term goal we set for ourselves for a 15% EBIT for the current business we have, we very much remain on track to that.

 Sandeep Shah

 Okay, okay.
-Just to follow up, Krishna sir, when you say breakeven in the semiconductors in FY27 excludes the large deal and the inorganic, right?
-On an organic basis.
+Just a follow-up, Krishna, sir, when you say breakeven in the Semiconductor in FY ’27 excludes the large deal and the inorganic, right?
+On an organic basis, you.

 Krishna Bodanapu

-Absolutely on an organic basis.
-The large deal obviously is a part of that because I mean that’s ongoing business.
-So the profit from it help break even, but not from any inorganic.
+Yeah, on an organic — absolutely, on an organic basis, the large deal, obviously, is a part of that because I mean, that’s ongoing business.
+So the profit from it help breakeven, but not from any inorganic.

 Sandeep Shah